 - Has refills and other products available

 Their kits ship internationally from the US, and they often have special offers running.
-In fact right now you can get 20% off your order with code BDAY.
 So why not jump over to their website and take a look?

 If you've tried whitening strips and been dissatisfied with the outcome – whether because of uneven coverage or just minimal effect, consider trying a home whitening kit instead.
 Although they are not quite as convenient as strips, they use more effective ingredients so you might get better results.